AriFordsham/GHCWiki/commentary/compiler/backends/ppr-c.md

   a header file is not required when compiling the call.

-- bootstrapping via C will be more reliable, because this difference in behavour between the two backends has been removed.
+- bootstrapping via C will be more reliable, because this difference in behavior between the two backends has been removed.